Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 - No clickbait hook or teaser

-- Discusses uncomfortable truths or critical thinking topics (privacy, manipulation, fraud)
+- Discusses uncomfortable truths or critical thinking topics (cybersecurity, privacy, manipulation, fraud, ethical gray areas, etc.)

 - Uses coined terms or unique cultural references